nervozny/kramnik-nakamura/README.md

 # Chess Winning Streaks Simulation

-This Python script simulates chess games to investigate winning streaks under different conditions.
-The simulation explores the relationship between the number of games played, the probability of winning a single game, and the occurrence of winning streaks.
+This simulation is inspired by recent cheating allegations from the 14th chess world champion, Vladimir Kramnik, against Hikaru Nakamura.
+The Python script conducts simulations to explore winning streaks under varied conditions.
+It utilizes binomial outcomes to model games with specified probabilities of winning.

 ## Usage